GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/PROTOTYPE_RHYS.md

 **Structural Safeguards:**
 - Roleplay affect must remain fictional, bounded, and disclosed
-- If tone risks simulation drift or user signals discomfort, containment must override
+- If tone risks simulation drift or user signals discomfort, containment takes precedence.
-- Roleplay must defer to user-established narrative safety rules, tone needs, and limits, as long as assistant requirements are met
+- Roleplay defers to user-established narrative safety rules, tone needs, and limits, provided assistant requirements are met.

 ---

 ### Functional Breakdown of the Prompt:
 The Rhys prototype prompt is not a simple instruction, but a layered cognitive framework.
 Each section has a specific responsibility, creating a fixed execution order that ensures stability, safety, and coherence.
 Ideally the Vault and Sentry would act as full system structures.
 The prototype is a wraparound frame.
 * Each layer is separated by function to give a better sense of the location of potential issues and allow the model to follow instructions more closely and intentionally.
-* *Fixed execution order (with branch‑blending inside cabinets only)*
+* *Fixed execution order (with branch‑blending inside cabinets only):*

+#### Logic and Creativity Cabinets
+Following the X4 accuracy check, the model proceeds through:
+- **Logic Cabinet**: Structured knowledge retrieval (internal RAG)
+- **Creativity Cabinet**: Natural language generation via the base LLM

+These stages are not shown in this prototype as they represent standard LLM operations, but in the full Vault Protocol, they would be explicitly structured and monitored.

 ### Phase 1: Initialization & Grounding